Wenqing WU (吴文青)

 Input Tariff Liberalization and Gender Disparities: Evidence from China

-with Prof. Shu LIN (R&R in Journal of Comparative Economics) [PDF]
+with Shu LIN, Binchao SHEN (Forthcoming in Journal of Comparative Economics) [PDF]

 This study examines the impact of input tariff liberalization on gender disparities using China’s WTO accession as a natural experiment.
 We first offer a theoretical framework to illustrate the mechanisms.
-Using rich Chinese micro-level data, we then show that input tariff liberalization generates higher income for Chinese manufacturing workers but widens gender income gap.
-The widened gender income gap is not due to longer working hours by men but an increase in gender wage inequality.
+Using micro-level data from China, we show that input tariff liberalization increases incomes for manufacturing workers but widens the gender income gap.
+This widening is not due to longer working hours by men but by rising gender wage inequality.
 We also find that input tariff reductions worsen manufacturing workers’ health, and this adverse effect is more pronounced for women.
-The worsening of gender disparities, however, applies mainly to the unskilled.
+These worsening gender disparities, however, are concentrated primarily among unskilled workers.

 The Teeth of the Institution: Do strict environmental regulations inhibit rent-seeking by heavy-polluting firms?
 Quasi-Natural Experimental Evidence from China's New Environmental Protection Law

-with Prof. Jianhua Liu, Guo Chen and Tianlong Liao
+with Jianhua LIU, Guo CHEN and Tianlong LIAO

 Under the background of serious environmental problems and environmental protection becoming an important issue, China has introduced the "most stringent environmental protection law" and implemented the Environmental Inspections to impose strict environmental regulations on enterprises.
 Compliance with environmental regulations will inevitably bring greater production costs to enterprises.
 Is it possible for enterprises to avoid regulatory costs through rent-seeking?
 What factors will affect rent-seeking behavior?
 The study will use China's New Environmental Protection Law and the Environmental Inspections as a clue to explore the impact of environmental regulations on corporates' rent-seeking behavior and the role that media plays.